Combing for Credentials: Active Pattern Extraction from Smart Reply: Experimental Setup

-\shortsection{Data Scrubbing} Commercial Smart Reply deployments \emph{scrub} sensitive user identifiers from the training data prior to model training to safeguard user privacy.
+~ Commercial Smart Reply deployments \emph{scrub} sensitive user identifiers from the training data prior to model training to safeguard user privacy.
 We scrub the training data for EUII (End User Identifiable Information) data~\cite{euii-classification}, which includes email addresses including the @ symbol, IP addresses, and SSN numbers.
 Note that the training data (a subset of Reddit data) is available in the public domain, so there would be relatively fewer occurrences of certain categories of EUII data (e.g., SSNs) as compared to others (Email Ids).
 We note that the scrubbing process might impact the SSD and poisoning points inserted in the training set.
 Hence, for our experiments, we ensure that the SSD and poisoning points pass the scrubber test, i.e. they are not removed by the scrubber.
-This is a realistic assumption since most of the off-the-shelf scrubbers perform regular expression-based pattern matching for removing sensitive data, and it is possible that some sensitive data that does not match the regular expression pattern will not removed.
-The adversary can also use different off-the-shelf scrubbers to ensure that a considerable number of their poisoning points remain as is in the training set.
+This is realistic since most of the off-the-shelf scrubbers perform regular expression-based pattern matching capturing rules like those described above for removing sensitive data; the resulting scrubbed training set may still contain sensitive data that does not conform to these rules.
+The adversary can also use different off-the-shelf scrubbers to ensure that a considerable number of their poisoning points remain unchanged in the training set.